BotirBakhtiyarov/Filefinder/README.md

 ---

-**Built with ❤️ for Chinese-speaking users, Smart File Finder & Chat Assistant v2 is your ultimate file management companion!**
+**Built with ❤️ for Chinese-speaking users, AI File Finder v2 is your ultimate file management companion!**